The views expressed by the host on this show, now documented to be almost always right, 99.5% of the time.

 It is a failure to get through a major policy shift.

-The left, uh, the civil rights uh organizations, civil liberties organizations are going to be absolutely incandescent.
+The left, the civil rights organizations, civil liberties organizations are going to be absolutely incandescent.

-So, my friend Andy McCarthy at National Review Online says, Whoa, uh wrong take here.
+So my friend Andy McCarthy of National Review Online says, whoa, wrong take here.

 Hold the champagne on military commissions.